langchr86/pico-bubble-towers/README.md

 and you can choose your difficulty level you want to play.
 Alternatively you can read a small in-game manual that describes most of the core concepts.
 After this first selection screen you can choose one of the 16 different maps.
-Each step done before starting the game can always be undone by pressing `O`.
+Each selection can always be undone by pressing `O` before starting the game.

 After map selection the game is started and allows you to either place, remove or upgrade towers (all controlled with the cursor).